Yoo Young-jae: 2012–2019: Career beginnings and B.A.P

-2019-present: Solo activities
+2019–present: Solo activities

 Yoo established an independent record label to release his solo music.
 He released his debut mini-album Fancy on April 19.
 Yoo was cast as the lead role in JTBC's app drama series Kim Seul Gi Genius as the lead character.
 The app was released on iOS and Android and the first episode was made available to watch on May 18, 2019.
 It will be made available for streaming in November 2019.
 Yoo also joined the cast of TvN D's variety, 'Mileage Soccer' where celebrities played soccer with various soccer teams in Korea to raise money for charity.

 On August 29, 2019, it was announced that Yoo had signed an exclusive contract with a new agency, DMost Entertainment.
 Under DMost Entertainment, Yoo would continue to pursue music as well as acting and variety.
 Yoo was cast in his first major television role in the KBS drama Woman of 9.9 Billion which began airing in November.
 Yoo also participated in his first OST for the drama.
 The song, "그녀가 처음 울던날" is a remake of Kim Kwang Seok's song of the same name.

 Yoo made his comeback with his second mini-album O,on on October 22.

 In March 2020, fans speculated that Yoo had terminated his contract with DMost Entertainment after his profile had been taken down from the company's official website.
 After fans contacted the company, it was confirmed that he had terminated his contract with them.
 Yoo was then represented again by his one-man agency, JWorld Entertainment.

 In June 2020, it was revealed that Yoo had been cast in tvN's historical comedy drama, Mr. Queen through an official audition process.
 The drama was first aired on December 12, 2020.

 In February 2021, it was announced that Yoo would be making his debut on the big screen with Sing a Song, where he would be playing the lead character Hyun-do, a teenager from an elite family who wants to pursue pop music rather than classical music.

 On March 14, 2022, it was revealed that Yoo signed a contract with Forstar Company, who would support him in his acting career.
+His contract with Forstar Company ended in May 2024, and it was revealed in June 2024 that Yoo signed a contract with A.COMPASS, who would support him in his music and acting career.

-Yoo has since continued developing his acting career, appearing in various dramas such as Police University, as Jo Joon-wook, and Mimicus as Han You-sung.
+Yoo has since continued developing his acting career, taking on the lead role of Na A-reum in tvN's Our Beautiful Summer upon completing his military service.
+Yoo also made his debut as a musical actor in 2024 through Buchihanan (부치하난) where he was cast in the lead role of Nu-ri.

 Personal life

 Military service

 On November 6, 2022, Yoo posted on Instagram that he would be serving his mandatory military service on November 8, 2022.
+Yoo completed his military service on May 7, 2024.